 Residential and business properties

-Properties located in the "100-Year Flood Plain"
+If your property is located in the "100-Year Flood Plain"

 Flood risk maps

-- Minnehaha Creek Watershed District have maps of areas along Minnehaha Creek at the greatest risk of flooding.
+- Minnehaha Creek Watershed District have maps of areas along Minnehaha Creek at the greatest risk of flooding

 North Dakota State University has information online about how to build a sandbag dyke, as well as information on design, location and how many sandbags you might need.